DylanSZ/qa-portfolio-dylan/bug-reports/sample-bug.md

 ##Responsibility:
 - Designed bug report flow and defect lifecycle in Jira.
 - Created custom templates for consistent bug and retest report formats.
+- Designed and implemented SOPs to standardize bug titles, descriptions, terminology, and formatting in Jira to ensure consistency, clarity, and traceability across the QA team.

 ##Example of bug report: